ACAA - Harassment and Sexual Harassment of Students

 b.
 Submission to or rejection of such conduct by a student is used as the basis for decisions on educational benefits; or

-All school employees are required to report possible incidents of harassment or sexual harassment involving students to the Affirmative Action Officer/Title IX Coordinator.
+All employees (except employees designated by the school unit as “confidential employees” in regard to sexual/sex-based harassment complaints) are required to report possible incidents of harassment involving students to the Affirmative Action Officer/Title IX Coordinator.
 Failure to report such incidents may result in disciplinary action.

 AC – Nondiscrimination/Equal Opportunity and Affirmative Action